Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

 The visualization tool offers several grouping modes, allowing users to explore the dataset through different semantic lenses.

 One of the simplest modes is based on `tipo_de_materia_prima` (material type).
-This view serves as a baseline and splits the dataset into 7 distinct regions based on whether items are composed of *animal*, *vegetal*, *mineral*, or combinations of these.
+This view serves as a baseline and splits the dataset into 7 distinct regions based on whether items are composed of 'animal', 'vegetal', 'mineral', or combinations of these.
 The regions are laid out in a triangle, with each vertex representing a pure material type.
 The sides between vertices represent items composed of two materials (e.g., animal and vegetal), and the center contains items made from all three.
 Since all items in a given region share the same material composition, we introduced 2D Gaussian noise to their positions to create a visual spread - turning a flat categorical layout into a more natural point-cloud view.

 <p align="center">
   <br>
   <img src="../assets/grouping_tipo_materia_prima.png" alt="Tipo de matéria prima grouping" width="60%">
   <p align="center" style="margin-top: 10px; margin-bottom: 10px;">
-    Material composition grouping: items arranged within a triangle based on primary materials (animal, vegetal, mineral), with 2D noise added for visual spread.
+    Material composition grouping: items arranged within a triangle based on primary materials ('animal', 'vegetal', 'mineral'), with 2D Gaussian noise added for visual spread.
   </p>
   <br>
 </p>

-Next, there are three visual-similarity-based groupings, which come from models trained on the image embedding pipeline.
+Next, there are three *visual-similarity-based groupings*, which come from models trained on the image embedding pipeline.
 These groupings aim to organize items based on how they look, capturing patterns in color, shape, texture, and visual detail.
 More information about how these clusters were generated is available in our [clustering experiments documentation](https://github.com/Luizerko/master_thesis/tree/main/CLUSTERING.md).

 These views enable users to browse the collection in a visually intuitive way, follow thematic or stylistic patterns, discover relationships between communities based on shared design elements, or even spot outliers, such as items potentially mislabeled by metadata but correctly clustered based on visual features.

 The three visual clustering options differ in how they were trained:

-- **Single-head (`categoria`):** Embeddings come from a model fine-tuned to predict `categoria`.
+- *Single-head (`categoria`):* Embeddings come from a model fine-tuned to predict `categoria`.
 This produces clear global clusters corresponding to each category, ideal for studying intra or inter-category relationships.

-- **Single-head (`povo`):** This model was fine-tuned to predict `povo`.
+- *Single-head (`povo`):* This model was fine-tuned to predict `povo`.
 Due to the large number of communities and data imbalance, this view lacks global structure but still reveals local clusters that group items from the same or similar communities.
 It’s best used when exploring the collection with specific communities in mind.

-- **Multi-head:** Embeddings come from a model trained to predict both `categoria` and `povo` simultaneously.
+- *Multi-head:* Embeddings come from a model trained to predict both `categoria` and `povo` simultaneously.
 This view reflects a semantically richer space (without any particular cluster) where structure may be influenced by both labels.

 <p align="center">
   <br>